ThomasFeher/armadillo/README.txt

   CMake will figure out what other libraries are currently installed and will modify Armadillo's configuration correspondingly.
-  CMake will also generate a run-time armadillo library, which is a combined alias for all the relevant libraries present on your system (eg. LAPACK, BLAS, ARPACK, ATLAS).
+  CMake will also generate a run-time armadillo library, which is a wrapper for all the relevant libraries present on your system (eg. LAPACK, BLAS, ARPACK, ATLAS).

   If you need to re-run cmake, it's a good idea to first delete the "CMakeCache.txt" file (not "CMakeLists.txt").

-  Caveat: out-of-tree builds are currently not supported; for example, creating a sub-directory called "build" and running cmake .. from within "build" is currently not supported.
+  Caveat: out-of-tree builds are currently not fully supported;
+  for example, creating a sub-directory called "build" and running cmake .. from within "build" is currently not supported.

 * Step 4:
   If you have access to root/administrator/superuser privileges,